infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 ## Infinitic Workers

-Infinitic provides a worker that can have 4 different roles, depending on its configuration:
+Infinitic provides a worker that can have four different roles, depending on its configuration:

 - task executor
 - workflow executor